 - 1. On the right side of the Result step, click the Edit icon. - 2.
 Select A new device configuration. - 3.
-On the Add Device Configuration page, provide a name for the device configuration.
-This is the name a user sees in the device Wi-Fi networks list. - 4.
+On the Add Device Configuration page, provide a name and optional description for the device configuration, then click Next. - 4.
 Select Wireless Connections (the default) and enter the SSID of the secure wireless network.

-FIGURE 47 Configure SSID
+FIGURE 48 Configure SSID

 - 5. Set the Authentication Style: - Select Client Certificate for TLS network configurations - Select PEAP for PEAP/MS-CHAPv2 network configurations - Select Static Pre-Shared Key for PSK network configurations - Select Ruckus DPSK for a Dynamic Pre-Shared Key network configuration on a Ruckus controller - 6.
-Leave the default Broadcast setting and click Next.
+For Authentication Style, use the default of "WPA2-Enterprise". - 7.
+For Encryption, "AES" is the only option for the "WPA2-Enterprise" authentication style. - 8.
+Leave the default ${f Broadcast}$ setting and click ${f Next}$ .

-7. Specify Conflicting SSIDs.
+Specify Conflicting SSIDs.